 https://projecteuler.net/minimal=<id>

-For example, calling https://projecteuler.net/minimal=1 will yield:
+For example, calling https://projecteuler.net/minimal=1

 <p>